How to Help Your Bedwetting Child

 · Not all kids are actually upset about bedwetting, but they can become very upset if parents let them feel that way.
 Reassure your child that someday “the pee pee will wake you up to go potty in the night” just like it tells your child to go to the bathroom during the day.

-1) Have the sleep-over at your house and have your child’s absorbent training pants already in the bed hidden under the covers.
+- Have the sleep-over at your house and have our child’s absorbent training pants already in the bed hidden under the covers.
 Your child can put them on after “lights out.”

-2) Tell your child he does not have to share the reason for not wanting to sleep away from home.
+- Tell your child that he does not have to share the reason for not wanting to sleep away from home.

-3) Alternatively, he can tell his friends that YOU, the meanie parent, will not allow him to attend sleepovers yet.
+- Alternatively, he can tell his friends that YOU, the mean parent, will not allow him to attend sleepovers yet.

-If your child is motivated to try to become dry overnight, you can try a bed-wetting alarm system.
+- If your child is motivated to try to become dry overnight, you can try a bed wetting alarm system.
 These systems work well over a period of several months.
-With alarms, both parents and child have to be active participants.
+With alarms, both parents and children have to be active participants.

 Of course, your child’s health care provider can help ensure that your child merely has an immature bladder-to-brain messaging system and not any other cause of his bed-wetting.
 Your doctor can also help evaluate if your child’s self esteem is affected by his bedwetting.